Randomization

 - Balances both known and unknown confounding variables

-With alternating allocation, temporal effects get amplified across hundreds of samples.
-If morning vs. afternoon creates even a small physiological difference in your samples, this effect compounds across the entire study, potentially creating a false treatment effect.
+With alternating allocation, order effects get amplified across hundreds of samples.
+If morning vs. afternoon creates even a small physiological difference, this effect compounds across the entire study, potentially creating a false treatment effect.

 Manual allocation gives unconscious biases more opportunities to create systematic differences between groups.
 Even small biases in how researchers assign treatments can accumulate into significant group differences.

-In contrast, while true randomization might create some imbalance in smaller samples, it tends to produce more comparable groups overall.
+In contrast, while true randomization might create some imbalance with smaller sample sizes, it tends to produce more comparable groups overall.
 The larger the study, the more likely that important variables will be distributed similarly between groups.

 Sometimes, methods that appear random actually follow predictable patterns or systematic rules.
-You can distinguish this false randomization from true randomization if the allocation techniques can be reproduced to yield identical group assignments repeatedly.
-Common examples include assigning treatments based on odd or even identification numbers, using sample birth dates or admission dates, or allocating treatments by position in plates, cages, or tanks.
+We can distinguish this false randomization from true randomization if the allocation techniques can be reproduced to yield identical group assignments repeatedly.
+Common examples include assigning treatments based on odd or even identification numbers, using subject birth dates or admission dates, or allocating treatments by position in plates, cages, or tanks.

 False randomization can even occur when researchers start with proper randomization methods.
 Bias can infiltrate during implementation if researchers generate a proper random sequence but then selectively apply it, regenerate "unfavorable" sequences until getting one that looks better, or make post-hoc adjustments to achieve what feels like “better” balance.

-To maintain the integrity of the randomization, sample selection should occur independently of group assignment.
-For instance, group allocation assignments can be done in advance using animal/sample identification numbers.
-If a researcher first consults the random sequence and then selects a sample to allocate into the designated group, they might inadvertently introduce bias when implementing randomization.
+To maintain the integrity of the randomization, selection should occur independently of assignment.
+For instance, group allocation assignments can be done in advance using identification numbers.
+If a researcher first consults the random sequence and then selects a subject to allocate into the designated group, they might inadvertently introduce bias when implementing randomization.
 They might think, "I got a 'B' assignment, let me choose this particular mouse for the B group."
-This subtle procedural detail makes a significant difference in maintaining the integrity of randomization by ensuring that sample selection happens independently of treatment assignment, preserving the core benefit of randomization—the elimination of systematic biases that could affect experimental outcomes.
+This subtle procedural detail makes a significant difference in maintaining the integrity of randomization by ensuring that individual selection happens independently of treatment assignment, preserving the core benefit of randomization—the elimination of systematic biases, both conscious and unconscious, that could affect experimental outcomes.

-Instead, researchers should ensure their randomization method is stochastic and not reproducible.
-Researchers should use random number generators, generate complete randomization sequences before beginning studies, conceal these sequences from personnel involved in recruitment and treatment, and strictly follow the pre-specified sequences without deviation.
+Instead, researchers should ensure their randomization method is stochastic and not replicable.
+Researchers should use random number generators, generate complete allocation sequences before beginning studies, conceal these sequences from personnel involved in recruitment and treatment, and strictly follow the pre-specified sequences without deviation.

 Remember those other balancing approaches mentioned in the beginning of this lesson?
 Let’s take a deeper look at how those choices impacted their studies:

-Parasite buildup: In the parasitology study where researchers alternated mouse assignments, parasites built up in the dropper between the first dose and the second dose because the parasites were clumping to the sides.
+Parasite buildup: When administering the parasite to each mouse pair, parasites built up in the dropper between the first dose and the second dose.
 This meant that the second mouse always received more parasites.
-With treatment mice consistently assigned and treated first, the control group systematically received higher parasite loads, confounding the results.
+With subsequent group allocation, treatment mice were consistently assigned first, and so the control group systematically received higher parasite loads, confounding the results.

-Cell desiccation: In the cell experiment where controls were always processed first, the treatment cells experienced longer exposure to air and slightly more desiccation.
-This made the order of cell processing a confounding variable affecting cell viability independently of the treatment.
+Cell viability: In the cell culture experiment where controls were always processed first, the treatment cells experienced longer exposure to air and slightly more desiccation.
+This made the order of cell culture media replacement a confounding variable affecting cell viability independently of the treatment.

 Epidemic virulence: When clinicians assigned the first week of patients in an epidemic to treatment and the next week to control, they inadvertently created a temporal confound.
 As epidemics progress, pathogens often evolve reduced virulence, meaning control patients (who came later) had less virulent infections.